M-Abdullah03/MLOPS_Assignment/README.md

 # MLOPS_Assignment
-Designing and implementing a CI/CD pipeline for a machine learning project...
+Designing and implementing a CI/CD pipeline for a machine learning project..